PCalurie/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 4. The **"_strpbrk"** function is used to search in a string for any set of bytes.
 5. The **"_strstr"** function is used to locate a substring in the first string  it appears in a buffer.
 7. The **"print_chessboard"** prints out a 2D chessboard with a given input.
+8. The **"print_diagsums"** prints the sum of the diagonals of  a square matrix of integers.